memelotsqui/Unity-GLTF-Exporter/README.md

 # Unity-GLTF-Exporter
 Export from unity to glTF

-Note: I havent tried on Mac, I will try to add support on later time.
+Note: I havent tried on Mac (and i dont think its working there), but I will try to add support on later time.

 Important Setup ->